 Most people go to bed at night and sleep until morning.
-People with irregular sleep-wake syndrome experience disrupted sleep that is often unstructured and broken.
-According to the National Institutes of Health (NIH), this syndrome is very uncommon (NIH, 2010).
+People with irregular sleep-wake syndrome experience disrupted sleep that’s often unstructured.
+According to the National Institutes of Health (NIH), this condition is very uncommon.

 People with irregular sleep-wake syndrome usually sleep one to four hours at a time.
 They have several sleep sessions in a 24-hour period.
-The longest period of continuous sleep is typically between the hours of 2 a.m. and 6 a.m.
-(Zee & Vitiello, 2009).
+According to a 2009 study, the longest period of continuous sleep is typically between the hours of 2 a.m. and 6 a.m.

-People with irregular sleep-wake syndrome are not considered sleep-deprived.
+People with irregular sleep-wake syndrome are not considered sleep deprived.
 They get an adequate amount of sleep.
-However, it is spread over a 24-hour period rather than concentrated into seven or eight hours.
-People with this condition have problems with both insomnia and excessive sleepiness during the day.
+However, their sleep is spread over a 24-hour period rather than concentrated into seven or eight hours.
+People with this condition have problems with both insomnia and drowsiness during the day.

 Melatonin is a hormone produced by the brain that makes you feel tired.
-This hormone is secreted in higher amounts at night, when it is dark.
-It is vital to the regulation of normal sleep-wake cycles.
+This hormone is secreted in higher amounts at night, when it’s dark.
+It’s vital to the regulation of normal sleep-wake cycles.

 The root cause of irregular sleep-wake syndrome is a near absence of the circadian rhythm responsible for regulating periods of wakefulness and rest.

-It appears that those who do not have a daily routine or set schedule are at an increased risk of developing irregular sleep-wake syndrome.
+It appears that if you don’t have a daily routine or set schedule, you’re at an increased risk of developing irregular sleep-wake syndrome.

 The prevalence of irregular sleep-wake syndrome increases with age.
-However, age itself is not a risk factor.
+However, age itself isn’t a risk factor.
 Age-related increases in medical, neurological, and psychiatric disorders contribute to the development of this condition.

 Some factors unrelated to irregular sleep-wake syndrome can temporarily disrupt the sleep-wake circadian cycle.
-These include working irregular shifts (switching between day shifts and overnight shifts) and frequently traveling among different time zones.
+These include working irregular work shifts (switching between day shifts and overnight shifts) and frequent travel among different time zones.

-Sleeping and waking at irregular times and sleeping for short periods is not a medical emergency.
-It is normal to occasionally have difficulty sleeping.
-However, you may want to see a doctor if you are exhibiting signs of irregular sleep-wake syndrome on a regular basis and have not yet been diagnosed with the disorder.
+Sleeping and waking at irregular times and sleeping for short periods are not medical emergencies.
+It’s normal to occasionally have difficulty sleeping.
+However, you may want to see a doctor if you’re exhibiting signs of irregular sleep-wake syndrome on a regular basis and haven’t yet been diagnosed with the disorder.
 This is especially important if you can’t think of any factors that could be accounting for the disturbance.

 Your doctor will ask you about recent sleeping habits.
-He or she will also ask about ongoing issues with insomnia and/or excessive sleepiness during the day.
+They will also ask about ongoing issues with insomnia or excessive sleepiness during the day.

-A doctor may use a sleep diary and an actigraph to help diagnose irregular sleep-wake syndrome.
-A sleep diary involves keeping a record of how long and when you slept over a period.
+Your doctor may use a sleep diary and an actigraph to help diagnose irregular sleep-wake syndrome.
+A sleep diary involves keeping a record of how long and when you slept over a set period.
 An actigraph is a device that resembles a watch.
-It tracks your sleep/wake patterns.
+It tracks your sleep-wake patterns.

 These tools will likely be used to track your sleep for at least seven days.
 A physician will look for a minimum of three cycles of sleeping and waking within a period of 24 hours to make a diagnosis.

-- controlling exposure to light: the patient should be exposed to blue light (e.g. from computer screens and television) during the day.
+- Controlling your exposure to light: You should be exposed to bright light and blue light during the day.
 The period of exposure should also be increased.
-Exposure to blue light should be minimized at night
+Limit your exposure to blue light from TV and computer screens at night.

-- adding more structure to the patient’s day: this could include scheduling social interaction, exercise, and other activities.
+- Adding more structure to your day: This could include scheduling social interaction, exercise, and other activities.

-- making the sleep environment as inviting and comfortable as possible
+- Making your sleep environment as inviting and comfortable as possible

-- minimizing the amount of noise in the sleep environment
+- Minimizing the amount of noise in your sleep environment

-The ultimate goal of treatment is to help the person sleep longer at night and maximize wakefulness during the day.
+The ultimate goal of treatment is to help you sleep longer at night and maximize wakefulness during the day.